Book Reviews - April 2001

 Keywords: silicon valley, dotcom, yahoo, @home, excite

-Michael Lewis The New New Thing
+My review of Michael Lewis's The New New Thing

-My review of Matt Beaumont's "e"
+My review of Matt Beaumont's e

-The New New Thing by Michael Lewis
+The New New Thing

 cyberculture